felix2000jp/clean-architecture-template/README.md

 This template makes use of GitHub actions for its CI/CD pipeline.

-Every commit 1 GitHub app and 1 GitHub workflow, making 7 status checks in total, will run against your changes and only if every check is successful, will you be able to merge your changes.
+Every commit 1 GitHub app and 1 GitHub workflow (with 5 jobs), making 6 status checks in total, will run against your changes and only if every check is successful, will you be able to merge your changes.
 Here is a rundown of those checks.

 ### GitHub Workflow - Build and Test

-This workflow is made of 4 different jobs and its intent is to build and test the application with your changes applied.
+This workflow is made of 5 different jobs and its intent is to build and test the application with your changes applied.

 #### Build builder image